ismaelmosquera/number/readme.md

 where N included in Z included in Q included in R included in C

 What is interesting in this work is that all the methods ( you also call them functions in this case ),
-are all coded from the scratch.
+were all coded from the scratch.
 Special attention to the RealNumber class where you can find how to implement functions such as:
 >
-> - Analitic functions ( exp, log, log2, log10, pow, sqrt, curt, ithrt ...
+> - Analitic functions ( exp, log, log2, log10, pow, sqrt, curt, ithrt
-> - Trigonometric functions and its inverses.
+> - Trigonometric functions: sin, cos, asin, acos, tan, atan, atan2
-> - Hyperbolic functions.
+> - Hyperbolic functions: sinh, cosh, tanh, atanh
 > - Other general purpose funcions.
 >